 - blaming you for everything that goes wrong

-- criticizing your thoughts, feelings, opinions, beliefs and actions
+- criticizing your thoughts, feelings, opinions, beliefs, and actions

 - using physical disabilities against you or putting you down for your disability

-- threatening to harm him/her-self if you leave
+- threatening to hurt you

-- threatening to harm pets
+- threatening to harm himself/herself to punish you

-- smashing and breaking things
+- breaking or throwing things

-- punching walls, slamming doors
+- punching walls and slamming doors

-- hiding, stealing or destroying your possessions
+- hiding, stealing, or destroying your possessions

 - controlling your behavior, like keeping you from seeing friends, following you, or monitoring your phone conversations